 At the end of seven years you will practice remission.… Of a foreigner you may exact, but what is yours with your relative, your hand will remit.
 Only, there will not be a needy person among you, because Yahweh will so bless you in the country that Yahweh your God is giving you as a heritage, to possess it, if you do just listen to the voice of Yahweh your God in taking care to act on this entire command that I am giving you today.… When there is a needy person among you from one of your relatives in one of your compounds,… do not make your mind firm.
 Do not close your hand against your needy relative.
 Rather, do open your hand to him and do lend him enough for his need that he has.
 Watch yourself so that there is not the worthless saying in your mind, “The seventh year is near,” the remission year, and your eye is dire against your needy relative, and you do not give him, and he calls against you to Yahweh.… Because needy people will not cease from within the country.

 Like Exodus, Deuteronomy works with a seven-year schedule, yet more like Leviticus and unlike Exodus, it assumes that the calendar itself works by seven year periods.
-Thus someone entering servitude midway through a six-year period has part of his debt remitted when year seven arrives, but in connection, Deuteronomy forbids Israelites from taking this into account in connection with lending, and declining to make a loan of grain or other produce that will never be paid back.
+Thus someone entering servitude midway through a six-year period has part of his debt remitted when year seven arrives, but Deuteronomy forbids Israelites from taking this into account in connection with lending, and declining to make a loan of grain or other produce that will never be paid back.
 Like Leviticus, Deuteronomy notes the presupposition that the problem of debt is a family issue, in a broad sense—your debtor is a relative of yours.

 C. Exegetical Techniques/Hermeneutics Employed